North Shore Views

 Here are some dos and don’ts for making sure your loan gets approved in a timely fashion, courtesy of Betsy Hanrahan of PHH Home Loans:

 DO provide your lender with any requested information or documentation immediately.
-Not only will this avoid delays in the processing of your loan, but will enable your loan officer to flag and help you address any potential issues as early as possible.
+Not only will this avoid delays in the processing of your loan, but will enable your loan officer to flag any potential issues and help you address them as early as possible.

 DO be prepared for the possibility that your lender will ask for additional documentation or explanations, even at the last minute.